liangzifei/MRH-Net/README.md

 training input and target should be corregistered.
 ## step2.
 In network training(MRH_training.mlx)

-- In network training(MRH_training.mlx), please change the dMRI input channel according to your own data.
-Any MRI contrast could be incorporated and not limited to dRMI.
+- In network training(MRH_training.mlx), please revise the dMRI input channel according to your own data.
+Any MRI contrast could be incorporated while not limited to dRMI.
 Magnetic transfer image was tested in our work. load_mat is the location of your training .mat file.
 Depth is the length of Residual blocks used in the trained network.
 ```
    from (default):
      load_mat =['F:\Code\SRCNN\Fluorescence\traindata.mat'];